10 Best Universities for English-Speaking International Students in 2026

 Great for English-taught health and medicine

-HKU has an internationally-ranked dentistry program and a strong research focus in their medicine department.
-As an English-medium university, you can study alongside top doctors, nurses, and dentists while gaining insight into Hong Kong’s health system – all with no language barriers.
-Study abroad experience will definitely give your medical, dental, or veterinary school applications a boost and help you stand out!
+HKU has an internationally ranked dentistry program and a strong research focus in medicine.
+Study abroad experience at HKU will give your medical, dental, or veterinary school applications a real boost and help you stand out from the pack.

 7. EPFL – École Polytechnique Fédérale de Lausanne